Sithi uhm ingonyama." note

-- Frameup and False Confession: After Scar kills Mufasa, he gets Simba to believe he's responsible, leading to Simba's running away.
+- Frameup: After Scar kills Mufasa, he gets Simba to believe he's responsible, leading to Simba's running away.
 Simba believes this until the Just Between You and Me moment in the final act, even to the point of confessing himself to his mother and the rest of the pride.

-- This bonus was removed from the Platinum edition DVD, Diamond Edition Blu-ray, and assumedly all subsequent releases of the film.
-It is referenced in the audio commentary, though.
+- Freeze-Frame Bonus: As Simba slumps at the edge of the cliff, the dust clouds spell out SFX.
+Most people thought it read SEX, however, so this bonus was removed from the Platinum edition DVD, Diamond Edition Blu-ray, and assumedly all subsequent releases of the film.

 - Full-Boar Action: Pumbaa, once his Berserk Button is pressed one time too many.

-- Funny Background Event: Timon and Pumbaa swing on a vine in the background during young Simba's solo in "Hakuna Matata".
+- Timon and Pumbaa swing on a vine in the background during young Simba's solo in "Hakuna Matata".
 Pumbaa does this at the beginning of the theme song in the TV series.

-- Also, during the last part of "Be Prepared" while Scar is going on about why he should be king the hyenas are actually singing about how much food they'll get under Scar's rule.Scar: Meticulous planning
+- During the last part of "Be Prepared" while Scar is going on about why he should be king the hyenas are actually singing about how much food they'll get under Scar's rule.Scar: Meticulous planning

 Hyenas: We'll have food!